 Truck tractor Vehicle used to draw a semi-trailer (or combination of tankers of which the one coupled to the truck tractor is a semi-trailer).
 Often incorrectly referred to as a "Horse".
 Ullage The free space above a liquid inside a tank or compartment.
-Vehicle A BRT including: a truck tractor; semi-trailer; pup tanker; front interlink tanker; rear interlink tanker; rigid tank truck; drawbar trailer tanker; convertor dolly.
-Note that these are all separate vehicles.
-4-pole battery isolator A battery isolator that will isolate both the "L "Earth" circuits.
-Often called a double-pole is 5 th wheel The coupling fitted to a truck tractor used to attach the semi-trailer for drawing purposes.
+Vehicle A BRT including: 4-pole battery isolator A battery isolator that will isolate both the "Live" and "Earth" circuits.
+Often called a double-pole isolator.
+5 th wheel The coupling fitted to a truck tractor used to attach the semi-trailer for drawing purposes.